- Who We Are

 Blogs at: Under the 7: The Roosevelt Avenue Project, Serious Eats NY

-Sara works as a chef and writes about the fine food found in Queens for her blog, Under the 7 Train as well as for Serious Eats New York.
+Sara works as a chef, and has written much about the fine food found in Queens for her blog, Under the 7 Train — as well as for Serious Eats New York.
 She lives in Queens, of course, with her husband and daughter, and can often be found wandering the streets, searching for the perfect taco.

 Blogs at: Blondie and Brownie, Midtown Lunch